 When you open up your body, standing with feet towards your audience and unfolded arms, you may feel more vulnerable.
 Ironically, this vulnerability will allow you to project confidence, openness, and receptiveness.
 We'll get back to vulnerability later-that helps too.

-In regards to vocal tonality, people generally perceive high-pitched and nasal voices as authoritative.
+In regards to vocal tonality, people generally do not perceive high-pitched and nasal voices as authoritative.
 How would you react to Minnie Mouse making a demand of you?

 How to improve the tone of your voice to sound less like Minnie Mouse?
 While we all cannot become baritones, it's possible to develop a more resonant voice, or to improve your breathing.
 Voice coaches don't just exist for singers and musicians.